romellem/hover-image/README.md

 The name of the data attribute the library will save the original source URL while the image is swapped out.

 Defaults to `'data-original-src'`.

+#### `hoverImageSelectorAttribute`

+When the `hoverSrcAttribute` is placed on a non-image element, this optional attribute allows for a selector to be passed for the child image that'll be swapped out.
+When this attribute is not present, the selector it uses is `'img'`.

+Defaults to `'data-image-selector'`.

 #### `classToggle`